trippo/ResponsiveFilemanager/readme.txt

 3. Change the path in your tinymce init function in external_filemanager_path and external_plugins  (the path must be a absolute path from base_url of your site and must start with / so in this example i have the filemanager folder in www.site.com/filemanager/)

-You can pass filemanager_title on TinyMCE init
+You can pass this variables on TinyMCE init.

+- filemanager_title the title of filemanager window default="Responsive filemanager"
+- filemanager_sort_by: the element to sorting (values: name,size,extension,date) default=""
+- filemanager_descending: descending ? or ascending (values=true or false) default="false"

 **********************
 If you are updating from older version (from 1 to 7) substitute your tinyMCE with new or download only the image/media/link originals folders and copy in your tinyMCE plugin folder
 **********************